ewldev/multi-face_detection_api/README.md

 Created with Express.js and integrated with Clarifai's face recognition api.

-Connected to a Postgres database which allows user registration and log in.
+Connected to local Postgres database which allows user registration and log in.

 It will also keep counts and show the number of times a user has logged in.